-Banks are requiredexpected to monitor and review the valuations performed by appraisers on a regular basis as set out in this chapter.
+Banks are required to monitor and review the valuations performed by appraisers on a regular basis as set out in this chapter.

-Banks are required toshould develop and implement a robust internal quality assurance policy and procedures for challenging valuations completed internally and externally.
+Banks are required to develop and implement a robust internal quality assurance policy and procedures for challenging valuations completed internally and externally.
 This process may have different forms depending on banks' size and business model but the general principles are:

-- the quality assurance process should be carried out by a risk managementcontrol unit that is independent of the loan processing, loan monitoring and underwriting process; - the independence of the external appraiser selection process should be tested on a regular basis as part of the quality assurance process; - an appropriate similar sample of internal and external valuations should be compared against market observations on a regular basis; - back-testing of both internal and external collateral valuations should be carried out on a regular basis; - the quality assurance process should be based on an appropriate sample size.
+- the quality assurance process should be carried out by a risk management unit that is independent of the loan processing, loan monitoring and underwriting process; - the independence of the external appraiser selection process should be tested on a regular basis as part of the quality assurance process; - an appropriate similar sample of internal and external valuations should be compared against market observations on a regular basis; - back-testing of both internal and external collateral valuations should be carried out on a regular basis; - the quality assurance process should be based on an appropriate sample size.

-Additionally, the internal audit department should regularly review the consistency and quality of the immovable property valuation policies and procedures, the independence of the appraisalappraiser selection process and the appropriateness of the valuations carried out by both external and internal appraisers.
+Additionally, the internal audit department should regularly review the consistency and quality of the immovable property valuation policies and procedures, the independence of the appraisal selection process and the appropriateness of the valuations carried out by both external and internal appraisers.

-Banks mustshould ensure adequate diversification among the valuations assigned to appraisers.
-After two sequential updated individual valuations (as defined in the next section) of the same immovable property, the appraiser mustshould rotate (internallyeither to a different internal valuer or to an a different external appraiser appraisal provider).
+Banks must ensure adequate diversification among the valuations assigned to appraisers.
+After two sequential updated individual valuations (as defined in the next section) of the same immovable property, the appraiser must rotate (internally or to an external appraiser).